Can I claim for loss of earnings if I make a personal injury claim?

 It’s also necessary for you to obtain evidence of potential future pay increases or promotions from their employers or colleagues.

 Loss of earnings can be very significant, especially if you’ve been seriously injured.
-In these circumstances, you may be eligible to receive an interim payment to help with the financial burden that lost earnings can bring.
+In these circumstances, you may be eligible to receive an to help with the financial burden that lost earnings can bring.

 Interim payments enable you to receive part of your compensation before a final decision is reached on the full value of your case.
 It’s important to be aware that these payments are only available when the other party has admitted liability.